Statistical Study of the Defect Cluster Morphology in the Primary Damage of Tungsten from Collision Cascades from Five Inter-atomic potentials: Introduction

-Several researchers have studied the effect of IAP on collision cascades and on the surviving defects at the end of a cascade.
-Byggm\"astar et al. simulating collision cascades in Fe, have shown that the range over which the pair potential is stiffened to account for interactions at small separations between atoms can be adjusted so as to reproduce the measured experimental displacement energy ($E_D$) for the material \cite{EffectZBLEDisp}.
-They also show that the damage evolution at high doses depends on the formation and stability of defect clusters, which is dictated by the equilibrium part of the interatomic potential.
-Sand et al. have carried out two different degrees of pair-potential stiffening \cite{MS} of an embedded atom method (EAM) potential developed by Marinica et al. for W \cite{MarinicaEAMs}.
-They have compared the results for collision cascades from these potentials with three other IAP.
-They show the variation of the number of self interstitial atoms (SIA) with the Frenkel--pair formation energy, vacancy migration energy, displacement energy and the ratio of stiffness to range as defined in \cite{PhysRevB.66.134104}.
-They also show the effect of stiffening on the distribution of defects in the cascade.
-Becquart et al. have studied the effect of seven empirical IAP of W and five empirical IAP of Fe on collison cascades \cite{BECQUART2021152816,DEBACKER2021152887}. \cite{BECQUART2021152816} shows clear correlations between the threshold displacement energy (TDE), replacement collision sequences (RCS) and the quasi static drag (QSD) along \hkl<1 1 0> direction of these bcc crystals and recommend that during the pair potential stiffening procedure, care must be taken to correctly reproduce the interactions of atoms moving in the \hkl<1 1 0> direction.
-In \cite{DEBACKER2021152887} they study the effects of potential stiffening on cascade properties like number of single interstitials and vacancies, fraction interstitials and vacancies and their maximum sizes and the correlation of these with cascade morphology, defined by sphericity and volume of the cascades. \\
+Several researchers have investigated interatomic potential (IAP) effects on collision cascades and residual defects.
+Byggm\"astar et al. demonstrated in iron that adjusting the stiffening range of pair potentials—accounting for short-range atomic interactions—can reproduce experimental threshold displacement energies ($E_D$) \cite{EffectZBLEDisp}.
+Their work further revealed that high-dose damage evolution depends on defect cluster formation/stability, governed by the equilibrium component of interatomic potentials.
+Sand et al. applied two levels of pair-potential stiffening to Marinica et al.'s tungsten embedded atom method (EAM) potential \cite{MS}.
+They have compared the results for collision cascades from these potentials with three other IAP and documented variations in: Self-interstitial atom (SIA) counts relative to Frenkel-pair formation energies, Vacancy migration energies, Displacement energies, and Stiffness-to-range ratios as defined in \cite{PhysRevB.66.134104}, while also examining stiffening effects on defect distributions.
+Becquart et al. have analyzed collision cascades using seven empirical tungsten IAPs and five iron IAPs \cite{BECQUART2021152816,DEBACKER2021152887}. \cite{BECQUART2021152816} shows clear correlations between the threshold displacement energy (TDE), replacement collision sequences (RCS) and the quasi static drag (QSD) along \hkl<1 1 0> direction of these bcc crystals.
+They recommend careful reproduction of \hkl<1 1 0> atomic interactions during potential stiffening.
+In \cite{DEBACKER2021152887} they study the effects of potential stiffening on cascade properties like single interstitial and vacanciy counts, fraction of interstitials and vacancies in clusters, the maximum sizes of defect clusters and the correlation of these with cascade morphology, defined by sphericity and volume of the cascades. \\